Frequently asked questions

 Can I get a refund if I'm not happy?

-If we fail to complete your TypoSweep due to a technical fault on our end, we refund the $29 automatically.
-If you're unhappy with a completed TypoSweep, email us at hello@typosweep.com within 14 days and we'll work with you in good faith.
-See the Terms for the formal version.
+If a TypoSweep fails to complete due to a technical fault, the full charge is refunded automatically.
+If you're unhappy with a completed TypoSweep, email hello@typosweep.com within 14 days.
+See the Terms for the formal policy.

 Can I run TypoSweep again on a revised draft?

 Yes.
-Each upload is treated as a new submission.
-If you accept some of TypoSweep's suggestions, make further edits, and want a second sweep, upload the revised file.
-You pay another $29 each time.
+Each upload is treated as a new submission, so if you accept some suggestions, make further edits, and want a second sweep, just upload the revised file.
+You pay the tier price again each time, based on whatever bracket the revised manuscript falls into.
 For most authors, one sweep close to publication is enough; two is rarely necessary.

-Question we didn't answer?
-Email hello@typosweep.com.
-Or try the free preview with a manuscript and see how TypoSweep handles your writing.
+Question not answered above?
+Email hello@typosweep.com, or try the free preview with a manuscript and see how TypoSweep handles your writing.